jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 ![](East-Asian-Authoritarianism_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

+### Total Sentiment:

-2.4: The total sentiment for selected positive emotions.
+2.4: The total sentiment of selected emotions for the anti-authority tweets.
 Total sentiment is calculated as the number of words for each emotion and expressed as a percentage of all words.

 ![](East-Asian-Authoritarianism_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-2.5: The total sentiment for selected negative emotions.
+2.5: The total sentiment of selected emotions for the anti-authority tweets.
 Total sentiment is calculated as the number of words for each emotion and expressed as a percentage of all words.

 ![](East-Asian-Authoritarianism_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->